4dcu-be/4dcu.be/_posts/2022/2022-06-05-pyscript_first_tests.md

 the element is hidden or not, if it is that class is removed using ```text.remove_class("hidden")``` otherwise we add the hidden-class with ```text.add_class("hidden")```.
 In both cases the button's text is set accordingly.

+## Using a Python Class

+The global variable in the first example isn't very elegant.
+Neither is running the ```Element()``` function on each button click.
+Using a class we can avoid this!
+With a test class, you can create a property for the current count and the elements you want to interact with.
+Next, we add an ```inc``` function to increase the counter, have a look at how the arguments are structured, first self, than the args and kwargs PyScript needs.
+At the end of ```main.py``` we create an instance of this class called ```test_class```.
+In the html code we can link the inc function within that instance using e.g. ```pys-onClick="test_class.inc"```.

 # Conclusion